-Single-stage snow blowers are the exact right size.
-They allow you to easily throw snow without feeling like you're pushing a tank.
+Single-stage snow blowers are the perfect size for homeowners that want to move moderate amounts of snow quickly and easily.
+They allow you to clear a typical sidewalk in two quick passes and easily throw snow from your driveway without feeling like you're pushing a tank.

 These gas-powered snow blowers are built for suburban-style properties that get frequent snowfalls less than 8-10 inches.
 There are three grades to choose from:

 A single-stage snowblower gets its name because it essentially throws the snow once using a plastic or hard rubber auger that makes direct contact with the surface, so it should never be used on gravel.
 Unlike their two-stage cousins, single-stage snow throwers clear the entire surface area.